Facing Sex Offense Allegations? Choose A Firm Who Refuses to Lose.

 You need someone prepared to fight for you.
 Our Cleveland child pornography defense lawyers can listen to your concerns and know how to face off with the government in these complex cases.

-Probation for Child Pornography & Pandering Charges
+• Probation for Child Pornography & Pandering Charges

 Every month, we see stories in the news about a government sting where several individuals were arrested as part of a “ring” producing child pornography.
 Often, we receive, understandably, frantic phone calls from the people who were arrested or their families.
 Almost every call involves how much time the person faces if convicted, and the numbers are often quite scary.
 For instance, in typical pandering or child pornography cases, the defendants are facing multiple counts, with each count requiring a prison sentence of between 2 and 8 years in prison.

-The judges also are in a tough position because the public hates child pornography crimes, which put an incredible amount of pressure on them to sentence accordingly.
+The judges also are in a tough position because the public hates child pornography crimes, which puts an incredible amount of pressure on them to sentence accordingly.
 This does not mean that you will go to prison if convicted, but it makes the chances of getting probation even harder to obtain.
 That is why it is important that you hire an experienced, skilled criminal lawyer to defend you.
-If, for instance, in a child pornography conviction with 10 counts of child pandering-assume only 10 pictures or 10 videos-in state court, you are looking at a possible sentence of up to 80 years — even if this is your first offense.
+If, for instance, in a child pornography conviction with 10 counts of child pandering-assume only 10 pictures or 10 videos in state court, you are looking at a possible sentence of up to 80 years — even if this is your first offense.
 In federal court, the calculation is completely different.

 Contact a Child Pornography Lawyer to Fight for Your Rights

-Don’t leave your life in the hands of an attorney that won’t fight for you, call us today for a confidential, pressure-free consultation.
+Don’t leave your life in the hands of an attorney who won’t fight for you, call us today for a confidential, pressure-free consultation.
 Ask to speak to our Cleveland criminal defense lawyers about making sure that you are in the best position when facing child pornography charges.
 We proudly serve Cleveland, Dayton, Columbus, and the greater Ohio area and have a reputation as lawyers who will not back down for our clients.

 We do not believe you should have to pay for a consultation over the phone or at our office.
 Call now to set up a free consultation concerning your case.
 Should you choose to work with an experienced criminal defense attorney from our firm, we will guide you through every step of the process and ensure that we deliver the highest quality representation for your case.
 Additionally, we are flexible regarding payment and accept cash, check, money orders, and all major credit cards.